 Prerequisites: For 400 level course: Third or fourth year standing and one (1) 300 or 400-level English course, or instructor permission.
 For 500 level course: acceptance on MA or PhD program in the humanities, or instructor permission.

 Required texts: Herman Melville, ‘Moby Dick’.
 Philip Hoare, ‘Leviathan’.
 Farley Mowat, ‘A Whale for the Killing’.
-Linda Hogan, ‘People of the Whale’.
-Witi Ihimaera, ’The Whale Rider’.
-Charlotte Coté, ’Spirits of our Whaling Ancestors’.
+Kim Scott, ‘That Deadman Dance’.
 It is essential that participants complete the majority of the reading for the course in advance.

-Physical requirements: This course will involve hikes through the rainforest, an overnight camping trip, and walking over slippery rocks in the intertidal region of the coast.
-We will get in and out of boats, and we will probably go snorkeling.
+Physical requirements: This course will involve hikes through the rainforest and walking over slippery rocks in the intertidal region of the coast.
+We will get in and out of boats, and we may possibly go snorkeling.